MagicWRX/business-docs/MXN/MXN_FEATURES.md

 This document contains an exhaustive list of potential features, enhancements, and capabilities for MXN.CHAT.
 Features are organized by category and prioritized by phase, difficulty, and business value.

 ---
+## New Feature Development
+1. **Vibe Lounge**: Central hub of mxn.chat.
+2. **Initial Page**: Displays your Alias selected with its **VIBE indicator**.
+3. **Vibe Controls**: User can adjust vibe indicator for that alias OR select the drop down to select one of the users other alias with their own indicator and Settings.
+4. **Alias Parameters**: Each Alias has its own controls/settings/boundaries/triggers/parameters.
+This is ESSENTIAL to mxn.chat to empower User Control.
+5. **Main Window**: The Vibe Lounge.
+6. **Vibe Navigation**: The vibe lounge displays colored circle vibes/tabs across the top.
+Users can select colored circle vibes to begin chatting **Anonymously** with all Users, OR jump to **Current Topics**, OR **My Topics** (with unread message indicators).
+7. **User Vibe**: Every User starts out with their own Topic/Vibe/wall/place to post their moods and feelings.
+These are safeguarded by their parameters.
+8. **A/B Testing & Environment Control**: Implement a robust system for testing UI variations (Sidebar, Vibe Lounge, Landing Page) and managing Live vs. Staging environments using Vercel Edge Middleware and Supabase Projects.
+See [MXN_ABTESTING.md](MXN_ABTESTING.md) for details.

 ## 📊 Priority Matrix Legend